-We recognise that children in care are particularly vulnerable - the most common reason for children becoming a child in care is as a result of abuse and/or neglect.
+We recognise that children in care are particularly vulnerable - the most common reason for children becoming a child in care is as a result of abuse, neglect and/or exploitation.

 The DSL/DDSL will liaise with the Designated Teacher for Children in Care to ensure that appropriate staff have the information they need in relation to a child's looked after legal status i.e. whether they are looked after: